 Trim the height to get it just right.
 So the hatch slides over properly.
 You can power sand the bottom piece to get it right.
 Or re-cut if the correction is large.

-Then give it a light sand and she's ready for varnish.
+Then give it a light sand and she's ready for wood finish.

 |Sikkens Cetol Marine Natural Teak|